Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Comparison with the numerical simulations

 \section{Comparison with the numerical simulations}

 Previous numerical simulations have not include the twist of the magnetic field (Contopoulos et al. 1999; Spitkovsky 2006).
-In Ntotsikas et al. (2024, 2025), the twist in the closed field line regions are included.
-While the twist in the open field line regions is still due to the rotation of the neutron star.
+Gruzinov (2006) had discussed that adding twist to the field lines may result in the opening of more field lines.
+In Ntotsikas et al. (2024, 2025), the twist in the closed field line regions is included, while the twist in the open field line regions is still due to the rotation of the neutron star.
 In the numerical simulations, it is found that (Ntotsikas et al. 2024, 2025): (1) The Y-point radius is smaller than the light cylinder radius, (2) The polar cap is larger compared with the dipole case, (3) the particle outflow luminosity is higher.
 Point (2) \& (3) are already known in the analytical result in Tong (2019).
 Here, all three points are obtained analytically (see the above section).
 The analytical solutions will be compared with the numerical simulations.

 In the numerical simulations, the toroidal field (or poloidal current) in the closed field lines are prescribed in a power-law form.
 While, in our approximate analytical solutions, the closed field line region is assumed to be in a self-similar form.
 Despite this difference, the maximum twist can be defined in both cases.
-Therefore, we will compare the Y-point radius, polar cap, and particle outflow luminosity as a function of maximum twist.
+Therefore, we will compare the Y-point radius, polar cap, and particle outflow luminosity as a function of the maximum twist.
 Of course, the twist reported in the numerical simulations is actually half the maximum value.

-In table 1-3 in Ntotsikas et al. (2024), table 1 in Ntotsikas \& Gourgouliatos (2025), the numerical results of open field line flux $\Psi_0$, normalized particle outflow luminosity compared with the dipole case $L_{\rm twisted}/L_{\rm dipole}$, Y-point radius $R_Y$ and half the maximum twist $\Delta \phi$ are shown.
+In table 1-3 in Ntotsikas et al. (2024), table 1 in Ntotsikas \& Gourgouliatos (2025), the numerical results of the flux associated with the last open field line $\Psi_0$, normalized particle outflow luminosity compared with the dipole case $L_{\rm twisted}/L_{\rm dipole}$, Y-point radius $R_Y$ and half the maximum twist $\Delta \phi$ are shown.
 In the presence of twist, the field line will be different from the dipole case, the polar cap should be found by tracing back the field line to the neutron star surface (Ntotsikas \& Gourgouliatos 2025).
 As an approximation, the flux function will be like the dipole case at the neutron star surface (eq.(19) \& (20) in Ntotsikas et al. 2024.
 Actually, it is one of the boundary conditions in the numerical simulations.
 This expression holds for both the dipole and twisted dipole case, as has been proved above.):

 Therefore, the polar cap can be obtained from the result of $\Psi_0$:

 This approximation is only used to convert the numerical value of $\Psi_0$ to that of $\sin\theta_{\rm pc}$.